TezosTaqueria/policies/acceptable-use-policy.md

 ### 5. Privacy
 Misuse of any Personal Information or Personally Identifiable Information is prohibited.

-Any person, entity, or service collecting Personal Information or Personally Identifiable Information from the Service must comply with the Pinnacle Labs [Privacy Policy](https://pinnaclelabs.limited/privacy).
+Any person, entity, or service collecting Personal Information or Personally Identifiable Information from the Service must comply with the Trilitech [Privacy Policy](https://www.trili.tech/privacy-policy).

 You may only collect and process Personal Information and Personally Identifiable Information that you have a lawful basis for collecting and processing.